 When we use the internet, something called DNS, or “Domain Name System,” works in the background.
 It acts like a phonebook, turning website names into numbers (IP addresses) that computers can understand.
 Without DNS, we’d have to remember long numbers for each website.
 There are many DNS servers, but Google DNS servers are one of the most popular.

-In this article, we’ll explain what Google DNS server is, how it works, and why people use it.
+In this article, we’ll explain what the Google DNS server is, how it works, and why people use it.

 What Are Google DNS Servers?

 Google DNS servers are public DNS servers that anyone can use.
-Google launched its DNS service in 2009 intending to make the internet faster and more secure.
+Google launched its DNS service in 2009, intending to make the internet faster and more secure.
 By using Google’s DNS servers, users can potentially improve their internet speed, reliability, and security.
 Google DNS is also known for being simple to set up and use.

 While the most well-known Google DNS servers are 8.8.8.8 and 8.8.4.4, Google has a variety of DNS servers available around the world.
 Below are 4 different Google DNS servers that you can try, depending on your location and needs: